Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

-which is preserved by the modulation parameters together with the even symmetry in $\bz$-direction of the solution.
+These conditions are preserved dynamically by our choice of the modulation parameters, aided by the enforcement of even symmetry of the solution in the $\bz$-direction.
 Through a study of the linearized operator, we can define an adapted inner product $\scl{\cdot}{\cdot}_{\nu,*}$ (see \eqref{def of adapted inner scl, parabolic}), such that its corresponding norm is equivalent to a weighted $L^2$ norm for any function satisfying the orthogonality conditions \eqref{intro: orthog conditions}.
 Moreover, for such functions, $\Ls^\zeta_\nu$ (up to a slight modification) will be coercive under the adapted inner product, in the sense of \eqref{main coercivity corollary ineq}.
 This coercivity is crucial in the energy estimates of $\eps$. \\ \textit{Step 3: Modulation dynamics and energy estimates.} The generated error in \eqref{intro: evolution for epsilon}, consisting mainly of the modulation parameters, admits a further decomposition:

 where $\mod_i$ and $\tilde E$ are terms defined in Proposition \ref{prop: decomp of the gene error}.
 Note that we have three modulation parameters at hand, namely $\nu(\tau),a(\tau)$ and $\frac{R_\tau(\tau)}{\mu}$, which correspond precisely to the three orthogonality conditions in \eqref{intro: orthog conditions}.
 Projecting \eqref{intro: evolution for epsilon} onto these three directions together with the bootstrap assumptions on $\eps$ yields the modulation equations: